AllwineDesigns/build_stlcmd_deb/README.md

 # Docker image that builds stl_cmd as a Debian package

+Note that I had to edit the ~/.dput.cf file and change http to https for the dput command to work.

     # will build the source and binary package for amd64
     docker build -t build_stlcmd_deb .